engtuncay/engtuncay.github.io/web-css/css-intro-01-Selector-Specifity.md

 ## Pseudo-classes

-(tr:Elementin Durum Sınıfları)

 A pseudo-class is used to define a special state of an element.

+(tor:Elementin Durum Sınıfları)

-(tr:Html elementin özel bir durumuna (state) göre seçmemizi sağlar. Örneğin mouse ile üzerine gelme, tıklanmış link gibi... :)
+(tor:Html elementin özel bir durumuna (state) göre seçmemizi sağlar. Örneğin mouse ile üzerine gelme, tıklanmış link gibi... :)

 For example, it can be used to: